Specky Magee: Characters

 Brian Edwards is another of Specky's friends.
 He first appears in book 5, when the two meet through State footy training.
 To meet his commitments to the State team in Melbourne, Brian temporarily moves from Rivergum (near Mildura) to Specky's place before leaving.
 He is mentioned briefly in book 7, but he makes no other appearance in book 7, hinting that he has left Booyong and Specky's house, but is still in Melbourne to play for the Vics.
 He is the third character in the books to be a known supporter of Carlton (the others being Christina and Screamer).

 Maria "Gladiator" Testi is Danny's love interest.
 A national sprint champion, she expresses interest in Danny during book six, especially at Alice's sweet sixteen party.
 In book 7, her role deepens, appearing in Specky, Danny, Robbo, Sols, the Bullet, Gobba and Tiger Girl's maths class, but Danny breaks it off with her during this novel because she became too clingy, only to reunite again.

-Sanjay "Bombay Bullet" Sharma is one of Specky's friends, though is shown to be not one of his best mates.
-He is of Indian descent, and is proud of his heritage.
-An outstanding sprinter, hence his nickname, the Bullet is capable of superb dashes and awe-inspiring snaps.
+Sanjay Sharma, known as "the Bullet," is a friend of Specky.
+He is of Indian descent.
+He is a sprinter capable of dashes and snaps.

 Paul "Smashing Sols" Solomon is another of Specky's friends, and like the Bullet, not an extremely close one.
 Their relationship grows slightly in book 7, united in their hatred of their new maths teacher.
 His nickname comes from his brilliant tackling ability.

 Coach Sandy Pate is Specky's AFL coach from book 2 to the start of book 7.
 She is a fair coach, coming to Booyong at the beginning of book 2 to replace Coach Pappas.
 She likes Specky, and often gives him advice.
 She leaves in book 7 to go to Italy with her fiancée, leaving the AFL coaching duties to Mr Rutherford, who is also Specky's maths teacher.

 Mr Rutherford appears in book 7, though it is assumed that his part in the books will expand if the series goes on.
 He appears as Specky's new maths teacher, and is known as a strict, tough, unfair teacher by Specky and his mates.
 Things get worse when he becomes coach, but Specky gets to like him when Mr Rutherford apologises for dismissing Specky from the footy team when he fails a math test that turns out not to be his.